GrahamDumpleton-abandoned/powershift/README.md

 The library will provide the capability to work with OpenShift/Kubernetes resource objects, as well as endpoints for communicating with the OpenShift REST API.

-At this time only support for manipulating resource objects is implemented.

 The package requires Python 3 and will not work with Python 2.

 ## Manipulating resource objects